LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    ``-database`` The database that should be searched.
 Required.
    ``-table``    The table from the specified database that should be searched.
                  Required.
-   ``-keyField`` The name of the field that holds the primary key
+   ``-keyField`` The name of the field that holds the primary key for the
-                 for the specified table.
+                 specified table.
 Recommended.
    ``-host``     Optional inline host array.
-See the section on
+See the section
                  :ref:`database-inline-connection` in the
                  :ref:`database-interaction` chapter for more information.
    ============= ===============================================================